Sum-of-a-Batch/Sum-of-a-Batch.github.io/_posts/2022-02-16-honey-prices.md

 I got orange, lemon, tangerine, and lehua blossom honeys, all of which make great "trads".&nbsp;
 Just beware of how fast lehua crystallizes.)&nbsp;
+It also means supporting a small family business, not a huge chain like Wegmans, Costco, Amazon, or even things Amazon owns, like Whole Foods.&nbsp;
-Unfortunately they have no significant web presence, other than
+Unfortunately, they have no significant web presence, other than
 [their listing under the Hilo Farmers Market](http://hilofarmersmarket.com/waokelehoney.html){:rel="nofollow" target="_new"}.&nbsp;
 Apparently they have their hands full with